-In the previous session, we have learned what Mesh is and the various aspects upon which a mesh can be classified.
-Mesh generation requires expertise in the areas of meshing algorithms, geometric design, computational geometry, computational physics, numerical analysis, scientific visualization and software engineering to create a mesh tool.
+Mesh is the various aspects upon which a mesh can be classified.
+Mesh generation requires expertise in the areas of meshing algorithms, geometric design, computational geometry, computational physics, numerical analysis, scientific visualization, and software engineering to create a mesh tool.

 Over the years, mesh generation technology has evolved shoulder to shoulder with increasing hardware capability.
-Even with the fully automatic mesh generators there are many cases where the solution time is less than the meshing time.
-Meshing can be used for wide array of applications, however the principal application of interest is the finite element method.
+Even with fully automatic mesh generators, there are many cases where the solution time is less than the meshing time.
+Meshing can be used for a wide array of applications; however, the principal application of interest is the finite element method.
 Surface domains are divided into triangular or quadrilateral elements, while volume domain is divided mainly into tetrahedral or hexahedral elements.
 A meshing algorithm can ideally define the shape and distribution of the elements.

-A key step of the finite element method for numerical computation is mesh generation algorithms.
-A given domain is to be partitioned it into simpler ‘elements’.
-There should be few elements, but some portions of the domain may need small elements so that the computation is more accurate there.
-All elements should be ‘well shaped’.
-Let us take a walkthrough of different meshing algorithms based of two common domains, namely quadrilateral/hexahedral mesh and triangle/tetrahedral mesh.
+A vital step of the finite element method for numerical computation is mesh generation algorithms.
+A given domain is to be partitioned into simpler ‘elements.’
+There should be a few elements, but some domain portions may need small elements to make the computation more accurate.
+All elements should be ‘well-shaped.’
+Let us walk through different meshing algorithms based on two common domains: quadrilateral/hexahedral mesh and triangle/tetrahedral mesh.

 Algorithm methods for Quadrilateral or Hexahedral Mesh

-- A user defined grid is fitted on 2D & 3D object.
+- A user-defined grid is affixed to a 2D & 3D object.
 It generates quad/ hex elements on the interior of the object.

-- Some patterns are defined for boundary elements followed by forming a boundary element by applying boundary intersection grid.
+- Some patterns are defined for boundary elements, followed by forming a boundary element by applying a boundary intersection grid.

-- This results in the generation of quadrilateral mesh model.
+- It results in the generation of a quadrilateral mesh model.

 Medial Axis Method

-Medial axis method involves an initial decomposition of the volumes.
-The method involves few steps as given below:
+The medial axis method involves an initial decomposition of the volumes.
+The technique involves a few steps as given below:

-- A maximal circle is rolled through the model and the centre of circle traces the medial object.
+- A maximal circle is rolled through the model, and the circle’s center traces the medial object.

-- Series of templates for the region are formed by the medial axis method to fill the area with quad element.
+- The medial axis method forms a series of templates for the region to fill the area with quad elements.

-Plastering is the process in which elements are placed starting with the boundaries and advancing towards the centre of the volume.
+Plastering is the process in which elements are placed, starting with the boundaries and advancing towards the center of the volume.
 The steps of this method are as follows:

 - A 3D object is taken.

-- One hexahedral element is placed at boundary.
+- One hexahedral element is placed at the boundary.

 - Individual hexahedral elements are projected towards the interior of the volume to form hexahedral meshing, row by row and element by element.